Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_intermediate.rst

 .. note::
     Enabling these flags means that you must pass in a ``scheduler_fn`` to the ``CollaborativeStrategy`` instead of relying on a scheduler from ``configure_optimizers``.
-    The optimizer is re-created by Hivemind, and as a result, the scheduler has to as well.
+    The optimizer is re-created by Hivemind, and as a result, the scheduler has to be re-created.

 .. code-block:: python